-1) Hardy hibiscus is the one where you want to stomp on the brakes, pull over, knock at a stranger's door and inquire about the bush with flowers the size of dinner plates.
+- Hardy hibiscus is the one where you want to stomp on the brakes, pull over, knock at a stranger's door and inquire about the bush with flowers the size of dinner plates.

-3) Tropical hibiscus is usually seen growing in a container.
+- Tropical hibiscus is usually seen growing in a container.
 The low bush offers single or double blooms in colors you never see in the other two.
 If it's yellow or orange, or a wild combination of exotic hues, that's a tropical hibiscus.

-Rose of Sharon
+Rose of Sharon (USDA Zone 5–8)

 Hibiscus syria, Shrub Althea, or Rose of Sharon is a tall, woody shrub that can be pruned into a tree form.
 Prune Rose of Sharon into a tree shape by removing low growing side branches in the first or second year in late winter.

-Rose of Sharon is drought tolerant and seems to thrive in hot weather.
+This flower is drought tolerant and seems to thrive in hot weather.
 Plant in full sun to partial shade.

-Rose of Sharon often takes its good old time to leaf out in Spring so be patient.
+Rose of Sharon often takes its good old time to leaf out in spring, so be patient.

-Tropical hibiscus is a low growing shrub that must be brought indoors during cold weather and best grown in a container to avoid root damage during a seasonal move.
+Tropical hibiscus is a low-growing shrub that must be brought indoors during cold weather and best grown in a container to avoid root damage during a seasonal move.
 The flower has often been shown in postcards worn in women's hair.
-Hibiscus brackenridgei is the State Flower of Hawaii.
+Hibiscus brackenridgei is the state flower of Hawaii.

 Flowers of tropical hibiscus come in a wider variety of colors than the other forms.
-Three to six inch single or double blooms come in red, pink, yellow, salmon, green, and gaudy multi-colored hues.
+Three- to six-inch single or double blooms come in red, pink, yellow, salmon, green, and gaudy multi-colored hues.
 The plant will produce more blossoms if kept in full sun with some afternoon shade.
 This heavy feeder prefers fertilizers that are high in potassium (potassium content is indicated by the 3rd number shown on the container of fertilizer).

 The best way to over-winter tropical hibiscus is to store the plant in its container in the basement.
 Bring in before the nights cool below 55 degrees F. Leaves may turn yellow and drop by mid to late winter.
-Water sparingly and do not fertilize during resting stage.
-Though tropical hibiscus become rather pathetic looking in late winter, they fare better in the basement than in a sunny room.
+Water sparingly and do not fertilize during the resting stage.
+Though tropical hibiscus becomes rather pathetic looking in late winter, they fare better in the basement than in a sunny room.

 A friend and I were once advised to store our hibiscus dry-root by removing the plant from the soil and keeping it in an open plastic bag in the basement during the winter.
 All our tropical hibiscus died.